HomeTrends › Technology & AI

 Run the first forecast and calibrate against actual results (weeks 3-4)

 The first forecast has a wider error margin — between 8% and 12% — because the model is still learning your patterns.
 Every Friday, compare the forecast vs. actual sales by shift.
 Deviations above 10% deserve root-cause analysis: was there an uncalendared event?
 A menu change?
 Equipment failure?
 That manual feedback in the first two weeks accelerates the model's learning and drops the error to the 5-7% target range by the third cycle.
+It's the same rigor that well-run restaurant KPIs demand.

 Integrate the forecast into the purchasing and production cycle (week 5 onward)